 Interest rates for other mortgage products, such as the 15-year fixed and the 5-year ARM, also dropped during the second week of December.

-Freddie Mac’s research team issue the following statement along with their latest results:
+Freddie Mac’s research team issued the following statement along with their latest results:

 “Mortgage rates have either fallen or remained flat for five consecutive weeks and purchase [loan] applicants are responding with an uptick in demand given these lower rates.”